| The early 1980s was a rediscovery, if

 keepers of the hard bop flame, and a hard

+swinging quartet that leaves no rhythm unturned.
 Our third set revisits a couple of standards

 with the lavish arrangements of Joe Sample,